Voting in Iowa:

 On February 8, 2017, the LWVIA Board approved the following: The League of Women Voters of Iowa believes voting is a right, not a privilege.
 We support free, fair and accessible elections, and believe that no person or group should face legal, economic or administrative discrimination.
 We oppose any form of voting restrictions, while continuing the dialogue to improve Iowa’s voting process.

-By the Civil War most free adult males, property owners or not, had the right to vote.
+By the Civil War most free adult white males, property owners or not, had the right to vote.
 But it took amendments to the U.S. Constitution to give the vote to black males (1870), all women (1920), and 18-year-olds (1971).
 In more recent times two articles of federal legislation have been passed to guarantee that the electoral process is open to all citizens.
 In 1965, the Voting Rights Act was enacted to eliminate discrimination in voting for minorities, particularly in the south.
 And the National Voter Registration Act of 1993, also known as “motor voter”, has opened up the voter registration process to all, particularly by allowing citizens to apply to vote when they get their drivers’ licenses.
 The League of Women Voters was active in advocating for both laws to offer greater opportunity for participation by citizens in their government."Today, every American citizen age eighteen and older has the right to vote.
 Sometimes it’s a right we take for granted.
 We forget how much…has gone into making sure that all segments of the American population – minorities, women, youth, and others – are able to have their say."

 Iowa election information: